zalando/elm-street-404/README.md

 # 404 Elm Street

-Work in progress, current demo can be [seen here](http://zalando.github.io/elm-street-404/).
+You can find a demo [here](http://zalando.github.io/elm-street-404/).

+This project is not under consistent development, so if you file an issue or PR it might be a while before we get back to you.
+If you have an idea (and can be patient with us!), please make sure you hear back from a maintainer before starting any development.
+We will help you ensure that your ideas maintain a consistent game flow.

-Read more about the game on [our blog](https://tech.zalando.com/blog/using-elm-to-create-a-fun-game-in-just-five-days/).
+Read more about the game on the [Zalando Tech blog](https://tech.zalando.com/blog/using-elm-to-create-a-fun-game-in-just-five-days/).

 ![Screencast](screen.gif)